peterthehan/create-discord-bot/README.md

 > A Discord bot's client ID is not the same as the bot's token!

 5. `Click to Reveal Token` to view your bot token.
-You will need this later.
+You will need this in the next section.

 > Keep this token and any file containing it **private**!
 If your token ever leaks or you suspect it may have leaked, simply `regenerate` a new token to invalidate your old token.